Beverly Hills Dead

 "Oh, is there a part for me?" she asked excitedly.

 "I haven't read it yet, sweetheart; I'll let you know tomorrow."
 Rick got up and began making his way around the Sardi's set, shaking hands, hugging and kissing and enduring many claps on the back.

 A moment later, Eddie Harris caught up with him.
 "Listen, kid," he said, leaning into Rick's ear, "If that script is any good we need to get into production fast."

 "I'm supposed to personally produce the new war film," Rick said.
 "We could do it right after that."

 "I got a bad feeling about these HUAC hearings," Eddie said.
 "I'd rather have Sid's film in the can, even if we have to postpone production on the war movie."

 "Okay.
 I'll call you when I've read it," Rick said.
-Eddie fell away, and Rick continued his rounds, but his euphoria at finishing shooting had been pricked by Eddie Harris, and air was leaking out."Woods writes with smooth confidence as famous names add spice to a diverting summer read that simmers but never gets hard-boiled."
+Eddie fell away, and Rick continued his rounds, but his euphoria at finishing shooting had been pricked by Eddie Harris, and air was leaking out.

 To keep up-to-date, input your email address, and we will contact you on publication